 1. In John Bale's commentary on Revelation (The Image of Both Churches, 1547), he lists the commentaries on Revelation that he's seen, and those that are thought to exist that he has not seen.
 He includes Calvin in his list.

-2. In the Marloratus commentary on Revelation, he mention Calvin as having produced a commentary.
+2. In the Marloratus commentary on Revelation, he mentions Calvin as having produced a commentary.
 He cites Calvin on Revelation, but these Calvin citations are from known works of Calvin.

 3. "The catalogue of the Bibliotheque publique et universitaire de Geneve ascribes an anonymously published commentary on Revelation to Calvin: Familiere et briefve exposition sur l'Apocalypse de Sainct Jehan l'Apostre.
 Geneve.
 Jehan Gerard 1539 " (Parker, 117).